 At Yoga Class:

 6 hours later I head to yoga class.
 I wore black pants just to be safe.
 I have not experienced any leakage yet.
-The teacher then comes in and I feel this overwhelming flood of warmth rush through my body.
+The teacher comes in and I feel this overwhelming flood of warmth rush through my body.
 I am anxious to find out if this products works!
 A couple of Sun Salutations and standing poses later, I am finally done.
-I skip the studio showers and rush home to see my efforts.
+I skip the studio showers and rush home to review my efforts.

 8 hours after implantation:

 The Diva Cup was 1/2 full and did not have an odor.
 I was surprised!
-Luckily I was at home because my hands looked like I had just escaped a murder scene (too much Criminal Minds).
+Luckily I was at home because my hands looked like I had just escaped a murder scene (i watch too much Criminal Minds).
 I cleaned the cup with Softsoap and then placed it back into my VJJ.
 I decide I’ll just knock out and wake up in 12 hours to check on Aunt Flo.’

 Same process as the day before, BUT today…I decide to wear my grey herringbone lululemon WUPs.